userdw/Internet_of_Things_Maker_Kit/09_Smart_Access/4_Smart_Token/README.md

 ### Assemble the modules following these steps:
 1. Connecting the jumper cable from RFID reader to ESP8266 IoT V2.0 like the image shown above.
-2. Upload the [Write Card](/09_Smart_Access/2_Write_card) code into ESP8266 IoT V2.0, then your ESP8266 board is act like a writer machine to write a balance into it.
+2. Upload the [Write Card](/09_Smart_Access/2_Write_card) code into ESP8266 IoT V2.0, then ESP8266 board is act like a machine to write a balance into it.
 3. Upload the [Smart Token](/09_Smart_Access/Smart_Token) code into ESP8266 IoT V2.0.

 If there are no mistakes, system will start to read your tag.